AmarSaini/Cost-Based-Optimization/README.md

 # Cost-Based-Optimization
-A Cost Based Optimizer for Gradient Descent
+This project is an extension of [A Cost-based Optimizer for Gradient Descent Optimization](http://da.qcri.org/jquiane/jorgequianeFiles/papers/sigmod17a.pdf)

+The report for this extension can be found [here]